 Both MRIs and CT scans are used to create pictures of your organs to help doctors discover and diagnose potentials issues.
 The main difference between these two sophisticated imaging techniques is that CT (computed tomography) scans use X-rays while MRIs (magnetic resonance imaging) use radio waves.
 Both of them create detailed images of inner tissues

-Achieving new standards in diagnostic imaging After providing professional imaging services for over 15 years MNAP Diagnostic Center is now Independent Physician Medical Center.
-At IPMC, a wholly owned subsidiary of Pinnacle Physicians Group, the largest independent physician group in the area, we offer the latest in medical equipment, lower prices than hospitals, fast scheduling,
+Achieving new standards in diagnostic imaging At IPMC, a wholly owned subsidiary of Pinnacle Physicians Group, the largest independent physician group in the area, we offer the latest in medical equipment, lower prices than hospitals, fast scheduling, and even same day appointments and a quick turnaround time for reports.
+Created with the belief that outpatient

 You care about your heart and want it to run as smooth as possible.
 You responsibly visit your physician and get a stress test connected to an EKG.
 For 10 minutes or so of the workout, your heart rate, breathing and blood pressure are evaluated, and you are told whether you have a coronary artery